rome2o/oil-comp/project-techteam/shopify-plus-growth/proposal/09-presentation-material/presentation-script.md

 - We launch dedicated B2B landing pages for bulk buyers
 - We add trust signals and technical data across more products
 - We expand commercial keyword targeting
-- You'll see add-to-cart rates climbing from 2% toward 4%
+- You'll see add-to-cart rates climbing from 2% toward 3%+

 Month 3 is about optimization:
 - We refine based on real data from Months 1 and 2
 - We complete the product page portfolio
-- We hit our target: 5% add-to-cart rate
+- We hit our 90-day target: 3.5% add-to-cart rate
-- You'll see $165K+ additional revenue per month
+- You'll see $77K+ additional revenue per month

+**But here's the important part:**

+Page improvements give us immediate lift in 90 days.
+Traffic quality transformation takes longer—Google needs 3-6 months to process the backlink cleanup and recognize our new commercial content.

+So you'll see:
+- **90 days:** 3.5% A2C from page improvements = $77K/month additional
+- **6 months:** 4.5% A2C as traffic quality shifts = $135K/month additional
+- **12 months:** 5.0%+ A2C with full transformation = $165K+/month additional

 This is a proven methodology.
-We're not experimenting on your business—we're executing a battle-tested playbook."
+We're not experimenting on your business—we're executing a battle-tested playbook with realistic expectations."

 **[TO JONIDA]:** "Each month has clear deliverables and measurable milestones.
 You'll see progress every week."